Esri/arcgis-js-api/README.md

 ## Requirements

-Building apps with the ArcGIS API for JavaScript requires signing up for a [ArcGIS Developer Subscription](https://developers.arcgis.com/sign-up/).
+Use of the ArcGIS API for JavaScript is subject to the terms described in the product-specific [terms of use.](https://www.esri.com/en-us/legal/terms/product-specific-scope-of-use) Learn more about licensing [here](https://developers.arcgis.com/javascript/latest/licensing/).

 ## Resources